 In the great room, the woodstove is housed in a unique, modern setting.
 While the steel chimney is fairly standard, the stove’s rock housing is rounded and natural, in contrast with the stout and square brick and stone fireplaces that are most common.
 Even the sectional couch is of a circular design, enhancing the rounded feel of the home.

 In the kitchen, we find even more curved design elements.
 The island, which houses the stove, has a raised counter behind it which also has a curved top piece.
 There is also informal kitchen seating attached to this island, by the way of a table in the shape of a quarter ring.
 Even the pendant lights above use a curved rail that fits in perfectly in the room.
 The dining table, with its round shape and rectilinear inlay, is a perfect complement to the home’s design.

 We hope you’ve enjoyed this look at the Hinesburg log home and the ways in which even log homes can have curves.
-If you’re interested in this plan, or any other of our custom log homes, please contact us today for more information.
+If you’re interested in this plan, or any other of our custom log homes, please call Real Log Homes today or fill out the form below for more information!